-Mont Ventoux is a high mountain peak at an elevation of 1.912m (6,273ft) above the sea level, located in the Provence region of southern France.
+Mont Ventoux is a high mountain peak at an elevation of 1.912m (6,273ft) above the sea level, located in the Provence-Alpes-Côte d'Azur region in France.
 It’s considered the most fearsome of France's climbs, with the asphalt rising consistently at around 10 percent most of the way, and exposed to often very strong winds.